goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 All we must have for a client to be able to put jobs in a queue is...a queue.

-For a quick start, the ``zc.async.subscribers`` module provides some a subscriber to a DatabaseOpened event that does the right dance.
-See ``multidb_queue_installer`` and ``queue_installer`` in that module, and you can see that in use in the Zope 3 configuration section (in README_3).
+For a quick start, the ``zc.async.subscribers`` module provides a subscriber to a DatabaseOpened event that does the right dance.
+See ``multidb_queue_installer`` and ``queue_installer`` in that module, and you can see that in use in `Configuration with Zope 3`_.
 For now, though, we're taking things step by step and explaining what's going on.

 Dispatchers look for queues in a mapping off the root of the database in a key defined as a constant: zc.async.interfaces.KEY.
 This mapping should